jerome-pouiller/callgraph-walker/README.md

 Installation
 ------------

 You need a version of objdump able to parse foreign assembly.
-On Debian, you ca use install `binutils-multiarch`.
+On Debian, you can use `binutils-multiarch`.

     apt-get install python3 binutils-multiarch